 What training do I need?

-This Trained Leader Document will tell you the required and recommended training courses for your leadership position in Cub Scouting, Boy Scouting, Venturing and Sea Scouting.
+This Trained Leader Document will tell you the required and recommended training courses for your leadership position in Cub Scouting, Scouting BSA, Venturing and Sea Scouting.

 Youth Protection Training (YPT) is required every two years.
 This is followed by a Leader Position-Specific training for the level of scouting where you serve.
 It can be completed online or at various locations in San Diego Imperial Council.